hgwood/winble/README.md

 ### Install all the things

 - Install Node.js Chakra.
 You can find the latest release [here](https://github.com/ms-iot/ntvsiot/releases).
 Make sure to get Node.js with Chakra and *not* the Node.js Tools for Windows IoT (see [here](https://github.com/Microsoft/node-uwp/issues/12#issuecomment-176441369)).
 - `npm install` those from Node.js Chakra prompt:
   - [node-uwp](https://www.npmjs.com/package/uwp)
   - [noble](https://www.npmjs.com/package/noble)
   - winble (this module, not published on npm yet but you can install the repo: `npm i hgwood/winble`)

+### Tell Noble to use Winble (noble >= 1.4.0)

+To get an instance of Noble that uses Winble under the hood, do this:

+`const noble = require('noble/with-bindings')(require('winble'))`

+Then use Noble as usual.

-### Edit Noble
+### Edit Noble (noble < 1.4.0)

-As of yet, Noble is not extensible without modifiying its source code.
+Noble <1.4.0 is not extensible without modifiying its source code.
 Noble selects which bindings to use based on the environment.
 See [here](https://github.com/sandeepmistry/noble/blob/master/lib/noble.js#L16).
-After installing Noble, replace this section of code by `bindings = require("winble")`.
+After installing Noble, replace this section of code by `bindings = require('winble')`.
 You can then use Noble as intended.

-I'm planning on submitting a PR to add Windle to the list of supported bindings.
-Winble could be activated when the OS is Windows and the JS engine is ChakraCore.

 ## Limitations